 Making a computer out of 7400-series logic, FPGAs, or PLDs is fun, but a lot of the complexity hides in those integrated circuits and their structure significantly affects any design that uses them.
-To avoid this influence, I like to use transistors.
 This led me to design and build a computer on perf-board out of NPN transistors between 2008 and 2011 (the Q1).
 In the end, I was left with a functioning transistor computer, but with a somewhat less than inspired design that would be extremely difficult to improve or replicate.

 Today (2021), the situation has changed quite a bit from when the Q1 was built.
 While designing a custom integrated circuit is probably still beyond the reach of most, it is now fairly easy to get a PCB both fabricated and assembled.
 This means that designing and building a transistor computer is no longer such a labor-intensive endeavor.
-In fact, I now have the opposite problem where I end up with 5 clones every time I make a new revision.
 In some respects, I feel like putting this many transistors on a PCB is like designing an integrated circuit with a really big feature size.

 The Q2 is my attempt at a single-board transistor computer.
 It is a 12-bit design with a bit-serial ALU.
 It is no coincidence that the architecture is similar to the PDP-8.
 In designing a transistor computer like this, the design decisions of old computers start to make a lot more sense.

 The Q2 is implemented in NMOS using n-channel MOSFETs with resistor pull-ups.
 The current design uses 1094 2N7002 transistors.
-To keep the transistor count low and the power usage low, the Q2 runs at 80 kHz.
-This allows it to draw well under 500 mA at 5V, so I use a USB-B connector for power.
+To reduce the transistor count and power usage, the Q2 runs at 80 kHz.
+The low-power requirement allows it to draw well under 500 mA at 5V, making it possible to use a USB-B connector for power.

 Programming is accomplished via a front-panel interface on the lower left side of the board.
 The front-panel has 12 LEDs to show the current address and 12 LEDs to show the data bus.
 There are also 12 switches to serve as inputs and the following buttons: